EXECUTIVE SELF-DEFENSE

 Lead Everywhere.

 Every engagement begins with a free 30-minute Discovery Call.
 No commitment.
-The call is a mutual evaluation: you determine whether the work fits your context; I determine whether I can deliver what you need.
+The call is a mutual evaluation: you determine whether the work fits your requirements; I determine whether I can deliver what you need.

 If the fit is right, we discuss format, scope, and timeline.
 If it isn't, you leave with a clearer picture of what you're looking for.